-The Desingated Port in Ireland for all third country landings and transhipments at port or sea is Killybegs, Co Donegal.
-Exporters will therefore need to contact the SFPA office in Killybegs to request Re-Export Approval.
+Ireland has two designated ports, for all third country landings and transhipments at port, these are Killybegs, Co Donegal and Castletownbere Cork.
+Exporters will therefore need to contact the SFPA office in Killybegs or Castletownbere to request Re-Export Approval.

 Re-Export Certificates must be completed before the fish leaves Ireland for its final destination.

-If fish is landed and remains in the EU, it will not need a Re-Export Certificate if its final destination is another location within any Member State of the EU.
+If the produce is to remain in the EU, it will not need a Re-Export Certificate, if its final destination is another location within any Member State of the EU.